-- Multiple workers in each household, - Development on the City fringe versus redevelopment and infill, - Lack of alternative transportation and greenways options, - Increase in out-of-house activities, - Decentralization of schools and employment centers, and - Increase vehicular trips from surrounding counties for recreation, employment, and shopping opportunities in Bloomington.
+- Multiple workers in each household, - Development on the City fringe versus redevelopment and infill, - Lack of bicycle and pedestrian transportation and greenways options, - Increase in out-of-house activities, - Decentralization of schools and employment centers, and - Increase vehicular trips from surrounding counties for recreation, employment, and shopping opportunities in Bloomington.

-The alternative transportation and greenways system will create a network of safe, convenient, and attractive facilities throughout Bloomington that will entice motorists to leave their cars behind and bike, walk, or take the bus to work and to run errands.
+The bicycle and pedestrian transportation and greenways system will create a network of safe, convenient, and attractive facilities throughout Bloomington that will entice motorists to leave their cars behind and bike, walk, or take the bus to work and to run errands.